kapv89/k_yrs_go/README.md

 1. Checks that the number of rows in the `k_yrs_go_yupdates_store` table for the test `doc_id` are > 100 after the writes.
-1. Fetches the yjs update for `doc_id`, loads them in another yjs doc and checks that this new yjs doc is consistent with the original yjs doc.
+1. Fetches the yjs update for `doc_id` **within the same millisecond**, loads them in 2 other yjs docs and checks that this new yjs doc is consistent with the original yjs doc and that both responses within the same millisecond are consistent with each other.
 1. Checks that the number of rows in `k_yrs_go_yupdates_store` table for the test `doc_id` are <= 100 (compaction has happened).
-1. Fetches the yjs updates for `doc_id` again (this is after compaction) and verifies that the update is same as the previously fetched update.

 Relevant env params (with default values) are: